The One Where Ross Got High: Plot

-Rachel has been entrusted with the makings of a dessert this year, despite her lack of success at culinary endeavors.
+Rachel has been asked to make a dessert this year, despite her lack of success at culinary endeavors.
 She has chosen to make a traditional English trifle, which involves many layers of ladyfingers, jam, custard (made from scratch), raspberries, and beef sauteed with peas and onions, topped with bananas and cream.
-The beef in the trifle concerns Ross and Joey, and it eventually transpires that two of the pages in Monica's cookbook are stuck together, and her English trifle is actually half shepherd's pie.
-Rachel does not realise her mistake when she confuses a minced meat pie for a mince pie.
+The beef in the trifle concerns Ross and Joey, who discover that two of the pages in Monica's cookbook are stuck together, and her English trifle is actually half shepherd's pie.
+Rachel does not realize her mistake when she confuses a minced meat pie for a mince pie.
 Not wanting Rachel to begin again and delay their date with Janine's friends, Ross and Joey decide to convince everyone to pretend her "beef-custard thing" is actually delicious so as not to hurt her feelings.
 In an attempt to distract Rachel with conversation, Ross is misconstrued with trying to get back together with her, and Joey offers acting advice, but actually turns out to like the dish.
 Phoebe is unable to eat the dessert because she is a vegetarian and heads to Rachel's old bedroom to take a nap, which forces up a new dream in which Jack cheats on her, and she is swept off her feet by Jacques Cousteau instead.
-The others all make excuses to eat their portions in locations that will allow them to dispose of the mess discreetly, while Ross devours his portion to stop Rachel from realizing how bad it is.
+The others all make excuses to eat their portions in locations that will allow them to dispose of the mess discreetly, while Ross devours his portion to stop Rachel realizing how bad it is.

 After Ross again tries to get out of telling his parents the truth, Monica takes matters into her own hands.
 This leads to a barrage of shouted revelations, ranging from childhood grievances to the fact that Monica and Chandler are living together, that Ross was fired from the museum, then married Rachel and got another divorce.
 Phoebe loves Jacques Cousteau, Rachel has just discovered beef does not belong in a trifle, and Joey just wants to leave.
-After Judy acknowledges the three women and Joey about their revelations, she and Jack express their disappointment in Ross for his bad behavior then apologize to Chandler and thank him for not only making Monica happy, but for being Ross' best friend through three divorces and a drug problem.
+After Judy acknowledges the others about their revelations, she and Jack express their disappointment in Monica and Ross for keeping secrets from them, then apologize to Chandler and thank him for not only making Monica happy, but for being Ross' best friend and supporting him in his problems.

 During the closing credits, Rachel is incredulous that everyone ate the dessert she made just so she would not feel bad.
-However, each person confesses to not having eaten his or her portion of the trifle, only to find out that Joey polished off each abandoned serving of dessert.
+However, each person confesses to not having eaten their portion of the trifle, only to find out that Joey polished off each abandoned serving of dessert.